cyrillkuettel/blog/web/_posts/2022-01-26-Everything-is-possible.markdown

 ---

 ## Introduction
 Ever since I first interacted with a computer, I feel like being thrown into a world of infinite possibilities.
 I started writing programs at age 14.
 This further reinforced that notion.
-What's so intriguing about computers, to my mind, is the fact that you can literally invent new thnings out of thin air.
+What's so intriguing about computers, to my mind, is the fact that allow you to invent new things out of nothing.
 ## Making Progress

 I regularly had to write a feature of a software system that seems impossible at first sight, _and then I get it done_.